Hezy4/Jarvis/README.md

 # Version 1.1

-Added hotword detection (only works if 'Jarvis' is in the sentence) to ignore background convorsations.
+Added hotword detection (only works if 'Jarvis' is in the sentence) to ignore background noise.

 # This project took a year of work.
 Spread it around!
 # Installation